-The bottom line for me, at least, is that it is time to replace the pity with determination, the focus on what I want to do instead of what I can't.
+The bottom line for me, at least, is that it is time to replace pity with determination; to focus on what I want to do instead of what I can't.
 Sickle cell warriors are geniuses and warriors all in one body, superheroes in real life.

 Superheroes that are not appreciated enough.

-At the end of the day, most warriors have to do these all by themselves while going through a series of mental torture as to whether whatever they do will leave an impact and prove them strong too.
+At the end of the day, most warriors have to do these all by themselves while going through a series of mental torture wondering if what they do will leave an impact and prove them strong.

-I have learned to appreciate life more by the little things that I am able to do for myself and others in my own way.
+I have learned to appreciate life more by the little things that I can do for myself and others in my own way.
 Notwithstanding the challenges, I make sure I thrive on my strong will as a warrior to make such things happen.